The Ultimate Guide to Credit Cards

 Normally, the answer is no, with one glaring exception from Chase.

-Chase Freedom Unlimited® and Chase Freedom Flex℠ are reviewed above as cash back cards, but they really offer Chase Ultimate Rewards points that can easily be cashed in.
+The Chase Freedom Unlimited® is reviewed above as a cash back card, but it really offers Chase Ultimate Rewards points that can easily be cashed in.

-Then, when you redeem your Sapphire rewards points for travel via the Ultimate Rewards website, they are worth 1.25X or 1.50X more, depending on the Sapphire card you have.
+Then, when you redeem your Sapphire rewards points for travel via the Chase Travel website, they are worth 1.25X or 1.50X more, depending on the Sapphire card you have.
 Chase also allows you to transfer your points to someone you live with if you’re feeling generous.
 This is especially advantageous if one person has a Freedom card and another has a Sapphire card.

 The Great Debate: Miles vs Cash Back